flyingmachine/nanoc-blog/content/programming/how-clojure-babies-are-made-wtf-is-leiningen.md

 * Use `clojure.main` as the Java entry point
 * Pass `-m leiningen.core.main run 1` as arguments to `clojure.main`

-That last step is a way of specifying what the *Clojure* entry point is, as opposed to the *Java* entry point.
-Clojure uses it to load the `leiningen.core.main` namespace and then execute the `-main` function within it. `leiningen.core.main/-main` receives the arguments `run 1`.
+That last step specifies the *Clojure* entry point, as opposed to the *Java* entry point.
+Clojure uses it to load the `leiningen.core.main` namespace and then execute the `-main` function within it.
+`leiningen.core.main/-main` receives the arguments `run 1`.

 We can view Leiningen's `leiningen.core.main/-main` function [on github](https://github.com/technomancy/leiningen/blob/master/leiningen-core/src/leiningen/core/main.clj#L275):